No-deal Brexit would have limited impact on German labor market: Der Spiegel

-It cited a government response to a request for information from the far-left Linke party as saying that around 41,000 British people were employed in Germany in December 2017 and that this number was insignificant for the labor market overall.
+There were around 44.8 million people employed in Germany in total in the second quarter of 2018, according to data from the Federal Statistics Office.

+The German government has repeatedly stressed that Britain cannot cherrypick the elements of the European Union that it wants while rejecting principles like free movement during negotiations on its looming departure from the bloc.

-Berlin rejects British Prime Minister Theresa May's idea of maintaining free movement of goods between the European Union and Britain after Brexit while ending the free movement of people, the magazine also reported.
+Der Spiegel cited a government response to the opposition Greens as reaffirming that Berlin rejects British Prime Minister Theresa May's idea of maintaining free movement of goods between the EU and Britain after Brexit while ending the free movement of people.

-It cited a government response to a request for information from the opposition Greens as the source of that information.

 At a summit in Austria on Thursday, EU leaders rejected May's "Chequers" plan, saying she needed to give ground on trade and customs arrangements for the UK border with Ireland.

-On Friday May said that Brexit talks with the European Union had hit an impasse, challenging the bloc to come up with its own plans.
+On Friday May said that Brexit talks with the European Union were deadlocked, challenging the bloc to come up with its own plans.

 "Throughout this process, I have treated the EU with nothing but respect," May said in a televised address.
 "The UK expects the same.
 A good relationship at the end of this process depends on it."

-On Saturday, German Deputy Foreign Minister Michael Roth said on Twitter that the remaining 27 European Union countries met often and were striving to achieve reasonable solutions and all negotiations had shown that.
+On Saturday, German Deputy Foreign Minister Michael Roth said on Twitter that the 27 countries to remain in the European Union countries after Brexit met often and were striving to achieve "reasonable solutions", as all negotiations had shown.

 "The blame game against the EU is therefore more than unfair.
 We can't solve the problems that are arising on the island due to Brexit," he said, referring to Britain.

+Regarding negotiations between Britain and the EU, Dieter Kempf said: "We still hope that things work out well but we are advising our companies to prepare for a no-deal, i.e. a hard Brexit."

+If there is a hard Brexit, there should be a trade and investment protection agreement that is as comprehensive as possible, he added.

-(Reporting by Michelle Martin; editing by John Stonestreet)
+(Reporting by Michelle Martin; editing by Mark Heinrich)